The predators below are especially difficult to guard against – they're often sly wolves in sheep's clothing.

 • Push-In: blindly opening the door if someone knocks.
 Better to use an intercom.

-• Scam-In: believing a stranger's clever scam and opening your door, even an inch - see Push-In above.
+• Scam-In: believing a stranger's clever scam and letting him/her enter.
+Even opening your door an inch is dangerous - see Push-In above.
+Oh, and do NOT rely on some flimsy door-chain ("chain-lock" or "chain door interviewer").
+See Security Products: Door Reinforcement

-• Mug-In: how to avoid being ambushed outside your home and forced in.
+• Mug-In: being ambushed outside your home and forced inside.

 Predators like to prowl where the prey least expect them.
 Protect your home security even if you live in Sleepy Valley.

-Make sure all your family members use these home defense strategies.
-Predators will always find prey – but the most cautious targets will be spared.
+Make sure all your family members use these home defense strategies - a chain is no stronger than its weakest link.
+Predators will always find prey – but the most cautious targets will likely be spared.